 Think Outside the Box

 Don’t be afraid to try something new, and remember it’s okay to try things that aren’t immediately successful.
-For instance, If you decide to host a new event for your major donors and it ends up having a low turnout, learn from that outcome.
+For instance, If you decide to host a new event for your major donors and it ends up having a low turnout, find something you can learn from that outcome.
 Interview a handful of donors to learn what you could do in the future to make your event more appealing.
 Could you run it on a different day or time?
 Would they prefer to connect in a different way?
 The next time you update your stewardship plan, you can draw on your experiences and donor feedback to plan something outstanding.

 Get Everyone Involved

-An organization with good stewardship would have 1 or 2 employees who own and operate the stewardship program.
-An organization with a great stewardship program has all their employees and volunteers involved in the stewardship process in some regard.
+An organization with good stewardship will have one or two employees who own and operate the stewardship program.
+An organization with a great stewardship program has all its employees and volunteers involved in the stewardship process in some regard.

-Everyone at your NPO must know how their role fits with and supports the stewardship plan.
-Additionally, this can include treating your loyal donors as valuable members of your team, who can provide helpful feedback on the effectiveness of your stewardship plans.
+Everyone at your organization should know how their role fits into and supports your overall donor stewardship plan.
+This can even include treating your loyal donors as valuable members of your team who can provide helpful feedback on your plan’s effectiveness.

 Create Your Own Donor Stewardship Plan in 5 Easy Steps